SYNHAK/spiff/README.md

 * Create arbitrary membership fields with visibility settings such as "Door Keycode" (editing/viewing limited to officers), "Enjoys Smooth Jazz" (viewing limited to members only), or "Nobel Prizes Earned" (public to the internet).
+* A simple REST api to access everything

 # Installation